chardma3/hardman-photo/README.md

 ## The Strategy Plane

-HARDMAN PHOTO is a web-shop for photographer and visual artist based in Stockholm, Sweden.
+HARDMAN PHOTO is a web-shop for photographer and visual artist, Claire Hardman, based in Stockholm, Sweden.
 The customer can successfully purchase items and have them delivered to their home.
 Different sizes are available based on commonly used print measurements.

 ## User Stories